ballerina-platform/ballerina-lang/docs/specification/transactions.md

-# Local transactions
+# Local Transactions

 Local transactions are transactions associated with a particular data source (this means they are resource-specific).
 The most common example is a transaction associated with a JDBC connection.

-# Distributed transaction: (Global/XA transaction)
+# Distributed Transaction: (Global/XA Transaction)

 A distributed transaction is a transaction that accesses and updates data on two or more networked resources, and therefore must be coordinated among those resources.
 This coordination is the function of the transaction manager.